Dgaduin/notes/001-📓-notes/aspcore_nulllogger.md

 # NullLogger

-#csharp #aspcore  #logging #testing
+#tech/language/dotnet/aspcore #tech/paradigm/logging #tech/paradigm/testing

-ASP Core contains a built-in empty logger for use in mocking/testing
+[[aspcore_framework|ASP Core]] contains a built-in empty logger for use in mocking/testing

 It has variants for generic and logger factory